myztajay/Sessions/README.md

 3. ```react-native run-android```

 Requirements:
-At the moment we are using Genymotion for testing.
+- At the moment we are using Genymotion for testing, but because it react-native you theoretically will have the same App in IOS.
+Except for customizations that IOS doesn't allow that android does.
+Ex coloring nav menus.
 - Android SDK